-Urban swimming used to be a big deal in many cities, before people realized the danger of swimming in what were essentially open sewers.
-To deal with that problem, cities like New York built urban pools, but the polio scares of the fifties closed many of those down.
+Urban swimming used to be a big deal in many cities before people realized the danger of swimming in what were essentially open sewers.
+To deal with that problem, cities like New York built urban pools, but polio scares of the fifties closed many of those down.
 But now, as waterfronts get cleaned up, it has become a thing again.
 On Urban Hub they write:

 Although many urban waterways are cleaner than ever, bringing water up to swimmable standards remains a challenge.
 Seoul, working on its water quality since 1982, now sees windsurfers and kayakers on the Nan River, but swimming is still risky.
 Thus, they brought swimming to the water’s edge, building pools and water parks along the river.
 Other cities are also inching closer to the water.
 Paris set up water playgrounds, parks, and beaches along the Seine.
 The mayor aims to have the water clean enough to swim in by 2024.
 To offer swimming right in the city center, Vienna submerged a floating pool in the Danube canal.

-Then of course there is Copenhagen, which is building pools and incredible swim structures in what was previously a polluted harbour.
-This is happening all over the world, and is one of the great success stories of the environmental movement -- that the public has come to expect and demand clean water and, in most cases, cities are delivering it.
+Then, of course, there is Copenhagen, which is building pools and incredible swim structures in what was previously a polluted harbour.
+This is happening all over the world and is one of the great success stories of the environmental movement -- that the public has come to expect and demand clean water and, in most cases, cities are delivering it.